ropensci/roweb3/content/blog/2025-01-17-yearinreview2024/index.md

 ## Software Peer Review

-In 2024, rOpenSci’s software peer review program continued to grow, showcasing the commitment to improving software quality and validating R packages for a variety of applications.
+In 2024, rOpenSci’s software peer review program continued to grow, showcasing our community's commitment to improving software quality and validating R packages for a variety of applications.

 We’ve had **17** packages successfully complete software peer review with the help of about **33** reviewers